 My 16 Career Identity Reinventions

-Reinventing our identity is like burning ourselves to ashes so that our inner Phoenix has fertile soil to rise from.
+Reinventing our identity is like burning ourselves to ashes so that our in Phoenix can rise.
 It hurts like a mofo each time, but reinvention is a form of liberation.

 "Fear not the flames.
 You are the fire."

 All these spiritual flues, energetic ascensions, and mystical experiences, I never asked for any of them.
 Did I?
 I feel like I made a heap of choices before coming to Earth, but I can't remember most of them.
 Would I have lived differently if I remembered those choices?

 Midway through my certification, I developed the ability to feel what my clients were feeling, but 2-3 days before they felt it.
 Hearts were cracked open and mended with grace.
 But just because you can, doesn't mean you should...

 I literally smacked into this career identity, which would lead to a love at first sight partnership 6 years later.
 The studio was up and running in 3 weeks time!
 But it's true what they say: if you're gonna fail, fail fast.
 But first, try everything 3 times.

 I could have coasted through this semi-retirement lifestyle for decades, but my soul yearned and cried for deeper meaning and broader contribution.
 "F*ck you, soul!
 Why can't you just be content?!?"
 Ah, but a smooth sea never made a skilled sailor...